HL7/cqf-measures/pages/measure-conformance.md

 **Conformance Requirement 4 (Terminology Inclusion):** [<img src="assets/images/conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4)
 {: #conformance-requirement-4}
-Measures using valueset and/or direct referenced codes must conform to the requirements of Conformance Requirement 4.
+Measures using valueset and/or direct-reference codes must conform to the requirements of Conformance Requirement 4.
 1. All valuesets and codes referenced in the CQL SHALL be included in the Library using dataRequirement elements.
 2. If a valueset or code is referenced outside the context of a retrieve, the dataRequirement SHALL have the type 'CodeableConcept'